SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Experiments

 We then used \algo\ and SHAP-IQ to extract high-order feature interactions.
 The overlapping interactions (constituting 85\% and 3\% of the total interactions in SHAP-IQ and \algo, respectively) correlate with $\rho=0.74$.
 However, just 17\% of SHAP-IQ's interactions are within three nucleotides of the cut site compared to 55\% of SHAP zero's interactions (Fig. \ref{fig:inDelphi_explanation}e).
 Similar to TIGER, we noticed a significant speedup in amortized time when using \algo\ compared to SHAP-IQ: \algo\ took 40 minutes compared to 37 hours from SHAP-IQ (Fig. \ref{fig:inDelphi_explanation}f).

-We performed a detailed analysis of the top \algo\ feature interactions of inDelphi (see Table \ref{tab:inDelphi_interactions} in Supplementary Materials).
-Our analysis reveals repeating motifs around the cut site as key high-order features predictive of DNA repair~\cite{shen2018predictable, aghazadeh2020crisprl}.
-These high-order features can be attributed to microhomology patterns that mediate long deletions around the cut site~\cite{sonoda2006differential}.
+We performed a detailed analysis of the top \algo\ feature interactions of inDelphi (see Appendix~\ref{appendix:results}).
+Our analysis reveals repeating motifs around the cut site as key high-order features predictive of DNA repair~\cite{aghazadeh2020crisprl, shen2018predictable}.
+These high-order features can be attributed to microhomology patterns that mediate long deletions around the cut site (Fig. \ref{fig:shapzero}f)~\cite{sonoda2006differential}.
 Notably, a top feature identified by \algo\ enriching the frameshift frequency is the repetition of the GC motif at sites 17-18 and 21-22.
 This feature captures the microhomology-mediated deletion of four nucleotides at 17-20, which results in a one-base pair frameshift.
 Another top feature identified by \algo\ depleting the frameshift frequency is the repetition of the TC motif at sites 18-19 and 21-22.
-This feature captures the microhomogy-mediated deletion of three nucleotides at 18-20, which results in no frameshift.
+This feature captures the microhomology-mediated deletion of three nucleotides at 18-20, which results in no frameshift.
 These examples highlight the unique capability of \algo\ in extracting biologically meaningfully high-order interactions, which was previously inaccessible due to the space of feature interactions.